Practical, Private Assurance of the Value of Collaboration via Fully Homomorphic Encryption: Experimental Evaluation

 There are plenty of libraries available for training deep neural networks, e.g., PyTorch.
-Looking at our protocol, we want to be able to access derivatives of the last layer in order to perform homomorphic encryption operations on them (Equation~\eqref{eq:two-terms}).
-However, in end-to-end implementations of neural networks, such as in PyTorch, we do not have access to them.
-We therefore implement the loss function, activation functions and their derivatives from scratch in Python 3.10 using \texttt{Numpy} and \texttt{Sklearn} based on Equation~\eqref{eq:two-terms}.
-To ensure our implementation (from scratch) could end up with the same learning outcome as the model implemented by \texttt{torch.nn}, we compare the model parameters and the accuracy of the two models over the same training ($70\%$ of the raw Iris dataset~\cite{uci-datasets}) and test ($30\%$ of the raw Iris dataset~\cite{uci-datasets}) datasets.
+Looking at our protocol, we want to be able to access derivatives of the last layer in order to perform homomorphic encryption operations on them (Eq.~\eqref{eq:two-terms}).
+However, existing ML frameworks (e.g., Keras and PyTorch) return all calculated gradients after backpropagation completes.
+This means that for every epoch we need to wait until PyTorch completes backpropagation, pause it, retrieve all calculated gradients, modify the gradients in the last layer, and restart the completed backpropagation from the modified gradients.
+To save the run-time from these unnecessary steps, we therefore implement the loss function, activation functions and their derivatives from scratch in Python 3.10 using \texttt{Numpy} and \texttt{sklearn} based on Eq.~\eqref{eq:two-terms}.
+To ensure our implementation (from scratch) ends up with the same learning outcome as the model implemented by \texttt{torch.nn} (the PyTorch neural network library), we compare the model parameters and the accuracy of the two models over the same training ($70\%$ of the raw Iris dataset~\cite{uci-datasets}) and test ($30\%$ of the raw Iris dataset~\cite{uci-datasets}) datasets.

-\descr{Learned Parameters.} For the two neural networks (excluding operations such as dropout), if the order in which the datasets are read, the initialisation of the weights, and their parameter configurations (learning rate, epoch, etc.) are the same, then their final trained weights are also the same as can be seen from Table~\ref{tab:scratch-vs-actual}, where the weights assigned to each layer are exactly the same in the two implementations up to four decimal places of accuracy.

-\descr{Accuracy.} Figure~\ref{fig:ROC_from_scratch} depicts the ROC curve from our model versus the PyTorch implementation on the \texttt{Iris} dataset (Section~\ref{subsec:cipher-vs-plain}).
-As can be seen, our model faithfully reproduces the results from PyTorch.
+\descr{Training Outcomes.} For the two neural networks (excluding operations such as dropout), if the order in which the datasets are read, the initialization of the weights, and their parameter configurations (learning rate, epochs, etc.) are the same, then their final trained weights are also the same as can be seen from Table~\ref{tab:scratch-vs-actual} in Appendix~\ref{app:weights-biases}, where the weights assigned to each layer are exactly the same in the two implementations up to four decimal places of accuracy.
+Additionally, Figure~\ref{fig:ROC_from_scratch} in Appendix~\ref{app:weights-biases} further depicts the training performance measured by ROC of our model and the PyTorch implementation.
+As can be seen the two are almost identical.
 We are therefore convinced that our implementation from scratch is an accurate representation of the model from PyTorch.